jeremiahaguirre/Inhabitent/README.md

 # Inhabitent

-A website selling camping items and contains blog post regarding outdoors
+A WordPress starter, selling camping items and containing blog post regarding outdoors, theme for RED Academy Inhabitent project-04, forked from Underscores.

+## Installation

+### 1. Download me (don't clone me!)

+Then add me to your `wp-content` directory.

+### 3. Install the dev dependencies

+Next you'll need to run `npm install` **inside your theme directory** next to install the node modules you'll need for Gulp, etc.

-## Skills used
+### Skills used

 * Wordpress
 * Widgets Plugin API for wordpress